Date: May 11th, 2017

 -Co-written by Mila Garrido and Nick Sufrinko.

 This post is Part 1 of a 2-Part Series.
-Check back for Part 2 coming soon!
+Part 2 provides information about screening and enrolling your participants.

 About the Author